-118. The claims in the '017 patent require the modifying of data that has concrete and valuable effects in the field of secure third-party communications.
+- 113. The '017 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer - 114.
+The claimed subject matter of the '017 patent is not a pre-existing but undiscovered algorithm. - 115.
+The '017 patent claims systems and methods that "could not conceivably be performed in the human mind or pencil and paper."
+38 - valuable effects in the field of secure third-party communications.
 By allowing an intermediary to receive secure information but not gain access to the unencrypted form of the information, the '017 patent improves the security of computer systems.
 Prior art systems that the '017 patent remedies enabled unauthorized "access to private communications or otherwise undermine[d] transactional security or privacy."
-HP has described the use of encryption in the cloud as important to improve the security and functioning of systems.
+Companies have described the use of encryption in the cloud as important to improve the security and functioning of systems.

 For many organizations, keeping data private and secure has also become a compliance requirement.
-Standards including Health Insurance Portability and Accountability Act of 1996 (HIPAA), Sarbanes-Oxlev (SOX), Pavment Card Industry Data Security Standard (PCI DSS), the Gramm-Leach-Blilev Act, and EU Data Protection Directives all require that organizations protect their data at rest and provide defenses against threats.
+Standards including Health Insurance Portability and Accountability Act of 1996 (HIPAA), Sarbanes-Oxley (SOX), Payment Card Industry Data Security Standard (PCI DSS), the Gramm-Leach-Bliley Act, and EU Data Protection Directives all require that organizations protect their data at rest and provide defenses against threats.